Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - `DynamicRain` - Allows for the mod to dynamically control rain during the day.
 Defaults to true.
 Valid: true, false

  - `DisableHighRainWind` - If your computer has issues with high rain or wind, set this to true.
 Defaults to false.

+ - `SetDefaultScaleToF` - This sets the default scale used to Farenheit.
+NOTE: DisplayBothScales will override this.
+Defaults to false.
+This setting will also invalidate DisplayCelsisuInsteadOfKraggs

+ - `DisplayCelsiusInsteadOfKraggs` - Will display Celsius/C instead of Kraggs.
+NOTE: SetDefaultScaleToF will override this setting.

+ - 'VariableRainChance' - The chance the rain will be variable instead of constant.
+Default is 27.5% (.275).
+Valid range is 0 to 1.

+ - 'OvercastChance' - The chance the rain will be overcast instead of variable.
+Default is 5%. (.05).
+Valid range is 0 to 1.
+NOTE: This triggers off it being variable.
+(So the default is .01735) (1.735%)

+ - 'VRChangeChance' - The chance that the rain amount will change on the 30 minute step.

+ - 'VRStepPercent' - The step percentage it applies (may be up or down)

+ - 'VRMassiveStepChance' - The chance of a massive change (category of rain)

+ - 'SandstormsInDesertOnly' - As it says on the tin.